microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 - Tempdb must be stored on the local SSD drive for Azure VM so you must choose and Azure VM size that supports local SSD storage.
 Tempdb *could grow to 128Gb* in size so the VM size you choose must support that.
 - Configure the number of tempdb files to match vCores for your chosen VM size.
 - Use other best practices to make tempdb data and transaction log files an initial size of 8Mb with autogrow set to 64Mb.

+You do not need to use any Tags.

 ## Steps for the exercise